vexip-ui/vexip-ui/docs/en-US/component/message.md

 ### Basis Usage

-Open a plain text message reminder with the `open` method.
+Open a message reminder with the `open` method.

 This method can receive a string or object, which will be used as the message content when passing in the string, and the incoming object can control the message properties in a finer-grained manner.